-Attendance is mandatory in order to receive full participation marks.
-Attendance is recommended in order to be able to excel on the midterm test and final exam, as fifty-percent of test and exam questions will be based on lecture material.
+Attendance is mandatory in order to be able to excel on the midterm test and final exam, as fifty-percent of test and exam questions will be based on lecture material.
 If you miss materials discussed in class, it is your responsibility to get this information from other students.
 While PowerPoint slides are posted to the course web page, lecture notes will not be posted.